MicrocontrollersDev/Alternatives/docs/1.8.9/badlion_client.md

 ### Other

-These are mods that Badlion has but are not mentioned in their support for one reason or another
+These are mods that Badlion has but are not mentioned in their support for one reason or another.

 * Clan Wars - Irrelevant
 * Cosmetics - [Microcontroller's Mixmetica](https://modrinth.com/mod/mixmetica)